omniscientjs/omniscient/README.md

 Rendering a component tree is well and fine, but how to update?
 You can do this in several ways: either by using something like the very popular [Redux](https://github.com/rackt/redux) with immutable data using [Immutable.js](https://github.com/facebook/immutable-js), or you could use [Immstruct and cursors](https://github.com/omniscientjs/immstruct).

-Cursors (similar to functional lenses) are shallow wrappers on top of immutable structures that allow you to listen for when a underlying structure is swapped out.
+Cursors (similar to functional lenses) are shallow wrappers on top of immutable structures that allow you to listen for when an underlying structure is swapped out.
 That's it.
 A mechanism that allows you to subscribe for structural changes in your state.
-The power of cursors are that they are immutable them self.
+The power of cursors is that they are immutable them self.
 This means, checking if they point to a new value is very easy and very cheap.
 This shines when using it with the Omniscient.js default `shouldComponentUpdate`.

 ### Example using Cursors